abhipraydhoble/easycrud-demo/README.md

-# 🖥️ Launch and ec2 instance (ubuntu) and use below user data script to setup eks cluster
+# 🖥️ Launch instance (ubuntu) and use below user data to setup eks cluster

 ````
 #!/bin/bash